 Light treatment.
-Light therapy or excimer laser treatments are also used to treat vitiligo, although results may not be permanent.
+Light therapy or excimer laser treatments are also used to treat vitiligo, although multiple treatments are needed and results may not be permanent.

 Psoralen photochemotherapy.
 Also known as psoralen and ultraviolet A (PUVA) therapy, this is an effective treatment for many patients.
 The goal of PUVA therapy is to repigment the white patches.
 However, it is time consuming, and care must be taken to avoid side effects, which can sometimes be severe.
 Psoralen is a drug that contains chemicals that react with ultraviolet light to cause darkening of the skin.
 The treatment involves taking psoralen by mouth (orally) or applying it to the skin (topically).
 This is followed by carefully timed exposure to sunlight or to ultraviolet A (UVA) light that comes from a special lamp.
 You must minimize exposure to sunlight at other times.